![]() (Click for a larger view) |

 RS is passed from parent to child via a recessive gene on the X chromosome; this is the same way baldness is inherited.
 This means my son will not have the disease, but my daughter is a carrier, and any son she bears will have a 50% chance of receiving the recessive gene.

-There are currently no approved surgical or medical means to repair the tissue damage caused by retinoschisis, although there is some promising experimental work being done on artificial retinas and retina transplants.
+There are currently no approved surgical or medical means to repair the tissue damage caused by retinoschisis, although there is some promising experimental work being done on artificial retinas (DoE, MIT and others) and retina transplants.

 Much research is being targeted at understanding the genetics of the disease.
 A genetic sequence related to the disease has been identified; it is called XLRS1.
-The successful identification of XLRS1 has given doctors the ability to test male patients for the presence of the disease, and female patients for carrier status.
-See this article at Retina International for information about the cloning of XLRS1 and how to be tested.
+The successful identification of XLRS1 has given doctors the ability to test male patients for the presence of the disease, and female patients for carrier status. (more info at genedx.com)

 The Kellogg Eye Center at U Michigan is conducting extensive research on the Genetics of Inherited Eye Disease, and they have some RS-specific info too.